A Song For Us

 It was your hand.

-Another burst of electricty, nanovolts, almost nothing at all.
-But enough to light the memory that waits, or a create a memory of something from nothing.
+Another charge of electricity, nanovolts, almost nothing at all, but enough to arouse the memory that waits, or perhaps create a memory of something from nothing.
 I don't know but I know that I know.

 It is night, I feel tired, I am alone,